 - Invent Your Own Computer Games with Python, 4th edition by Al Sweigart

-Do, however, keep in mind that as time goes on and new features get added and old ones removed, there might be some things that do not work the same way anymore.
+Do, however, keep in mind that as time goes on and new features get added and old ones removed, some things might not work the same way anymore.
 Regardless, the basic elements, data structures, and logic will most likely stay the same, making these resources a good way to learn the programming language.

 3. YouTube Tutorials

 This option is best for the visual learners out there.
-Since Pythons is currently one of the most popular programming languages, there are thousands of hours of Python tutorial videos out there.
-Simply type “python tutorial” into YouTube’s search bar and you will be greeted with a seemingly countless amount of results.
-Pick the video that catches your eye the most and start learning.
+Since Python is currently one of the most popular programming languages, there are thousands of hours of Python tutorial videos out there.
+Simply type “python tutorial” into YouTube’s search bar, and you will be greeted with countless results.
+Pick the video that catches your eye the most and starts learning.

-One huge piece of advice we can give you if you decide to go down this route is to try out everything you see on the video yourself, as practicing is the only way to truly get better.
-Switch some things around, have different variables, try to not only remember what you see done in the video but to understand how it is done.
+One huge piece of advice we can give you if you decide to go down this route is to try out everything you see on the video, as practising is the only way to improve.
+Switch some things around, have different variables, and try to remember what you see in the video and understand how it is done.

 4. Coding Bootcamps

-This is the most extreme and most expensive way one could learn programming.
-Most of the time, they include physically attending a classroom where you learn for anywhere from 2 hours to 8 hours a day, however, online coding bootcamps also exist.
+This is the most extreme and expensive way one could learn programming.
+Most of the time, they include physically attending a classroom where you learn for anywhere from 2 hours to 8 hours a day.
+However, online coding boot camps also exist.
 They usually last between 2 and 6 months and provide you with a certificate upon completion.

-Although pricey, they provide you with a proper classroom atmosphere where you have mentors and work both individually and in groups on coding assignments.
-This solution, despite not being necessary for most, is a great way to become work-force ready within a short period of time.
-It could also give that extra nudge to people that struggle with discipline and can’t force themselves to study on their own (hey, we don’t judge).
+Although pricey, they provide a proper classroom atmosphere where you have mentors and work individually and in groups on coding assignments.
+Despite not being necessary for most, this solution is a great way to become workforce ready within a short period.
+It could also give that extra nudge to people who struggle with discipline and can’t force themselves to study independently (hey, we don’t judge).

-There are also other ways to learn programming, such as attending a university or finding yourself a mentor, but the aforementioned ways more than enough if you have the dedication for it.
-Of course, the examples we for each different way are only a few of hundreds, and in some cases, thousands.
-If you feel like we should add something extra to the list, comment it down below and we are sure the other readers would be glad to see it.
+There are also other ways to learn programming, such as attending a university or finding yourself a mentor.
+Still, the ways mentioned above are more than enough if you are dedicated to it.
+Of course, the examples for each different way are only a few hundred and sometimes thousands.
+If you feel like we should add something extra to the list, comment below, and we are sure the other readers would be glad to see it.